ProjectFilth/datasets/README.md

 # datasets
-3 datasets packed into a single zip.
-Hosted here for easy download for use on my Jetson Nano Cluster If you use these datasets please reference their origional source.
+3 datasets, each with images divided in to folders and numbered.
+Hosted here for easy download for use on my Jetson Nano Cluster.
+If you use these datasets please reference their origional source.

 # 1) Digits MNIST